Recommendations

 1922 so-called "Laugh-O-Gram" film directed by Walt Disney based based on the fairy tale "Goldie Locks and the Three Bears" by Robert Southey.

-The influence of Walt Disney in Goldie Locks and the Three Bears can be felt in the way modern Short films handle unique vision.
+The influence of Walt Disney in Goldie Locks and the Three Bears can be felt in the way modern Animation films handle unique vision.
 From the specific lighting choices to the pacing, this 1922 release set a high bar for atmospheric immersion.

 View Details